herzbube/fuego-on-ios/README.md

 The upstream [Fuego](http://fuego.sourceforge.net/) project is a collection of C++ libraries for developing software for the game of Go.

 The primary goal of the Fuego on iOS project is to provide a build of the Fuego source code for the iOS platform.
-The build is packaged into a framework bundle that can be easily integrated into any Xcode project.
+The build is packaged into an XCFramework bundle that can be easily integrated into any Xcode project.
 The build tries to remain as close as possible to the original upstream source code, with only such modifications as are necessary to overcome any difficulties in 1) building for the iOS platform, and in 2) building with a modern version of Boost.

 A secondary goal of the Fuego on iOS project is to provide an iOS build of Fuego that is suitable for integration into the [Little Go](https://github.com/herzbube/littlego) project.